battlesnake/git-doc/index.md

 	...

 The key word there is _distributed_.
-Where most revision control systems are designed to be used in conjunction with some central server, and are pretty much useless without it, Git is designed to be fully-capable when run locally on one machine - the remote communication abilities of git could almost be considered an "afterthought", given that a local Git repository offers more power and flexibility than most traditional "centralised" revision control systems.
+It is a very simple content-tracker.
+Where most revision control systems aredesigned to be used in conjunction with some central server, and are pretty much useless without it, Git is designed to be fully-capable when run locally on one machine - the remote communication abilities of git could almost be considered an "afterthought", given that a local Git repository offers more power and flexibility than most traditional "centralised" revision control systems.
 This isn't a criticism of Git's remote capabilities, merely a testament to how much can be done with it **without** hooking it up to some central server.

 To those familiar with other systems, Git can seem very strange and unintuitive.
 You'll find constant references to graph theory and checksums when reading Git's